nf-core/tools/docs/lint_errors.md

 This test will fail if the following requirements are not met in these files:

 1. `ci.yml`: Contains all the commands required to test the pipeline
-    * Must be turned on for `push` and `pull_request`:
+    * Must be triggered on the following events:

       ```yaml
-      on: [push, pull_request]
+      on:
+        push:
+          branches:
+            - dev
+        pull_request:
+        release:
+          types: [published]
       ```

-    * The minimum Nextflow version specified in the pipeline's `nextflow.config` has to match that defined by `nxf_ver` in this file:
+    * The minimum Nextflow version specified in the pipeline's `nextflow.config` has to match that defined by `nxf_ver` in the test matrix:

       ```yaml
-      jobs:
-        test:
-          runs-on: ubuntu-18.04
       strategy:
         matrix:
           # Nextflow versions: check pipeline minimum and current latest
           nxf_ver: ['19.10.0', '']
       ```

     * The `Docker` container for the pipeline must be tagged appropriately for: